 I recently had the amazing opportunity to take a Viking Ocean Cruise for 15 days.
 My journey began in the fairytale city of Bergen, Norway and traversed five more countries until I disembarked in Montreal, Canada.

 There is so much to tell and I feel I would be doing the cruise an injustice if I tried to condense it to 600 words, so for the next couple of months I will intrigue you with, “In the Wake of the Vikings.”
 For those of you who have not experienced a cruise other than the megaships, let me bring you into the world of Viking.
 If you are looking for a constant hustle and bustle, casinos and loud music, read no further.
 But, if you are looking for a more intimate ship, personalized service, cultural enrichment and total relaxation then read on.
+That’s not to say you couldn’t perhaps look at gambling online using sites similar to while you’re also enjoying a relaxing Viking cruise.
+I say this because my partner might have enjoyed some time on an online casino at points during the cruise too!

 For Viking, it is all about the journey and the destination.
 While cruising from port to port, there are lectures on the customs, people and history of your upcoming port, as well as cooking classes that explore the local cuisine.
 By the time you dock at your destination, you feel a part of the culture.